thoughtthingy/cyclistic_case_study_2025/README.md

 ---

-[^1]: Case Study by James Kenneth Ines of General Santos City finished  on July 24, 2025
+[^1]: Case Study by James Kenneth Ines of General Santos City, Philippines finished  on July 24, 2025